braintree/braintree-ios-visa-checkout/README.md

 # Braintree iOS Visa Checkout SDK

+# :warning: End-of-Life :warning:
+Braintree no longer uses or maintains this project.
+It remains available for research and derivative works, subject to the project's license.

 Welcome to Braintree's iOS Visa Checkout SDK.
 This library will help you accept Visa Checkout payments in your iOS app.

 **The Braintree iOS Visa Checkout SDK is currently in a limited release and the API is subject to change.**